-European Commission (Commission) Investigation: On October 15, 2014, the Commission notified the Company that it is conducting an investigation of the Company relating to Article 101 and/or 102 of the Treaty on the Functioning of the European Union (TFEU) and Article 53 and/or 54 of the Agreement for the European Economic Area (EEA Agreement).
-The Company understands that the investigation concerns the sale and/or marketing of the Company's baseband chipsets, including alleged conditions relating to the provision by the Company of rebates and/or other financial incentives.
+European Commission (Commission) Investigation: On October 15, 2014, the Commission notified the Company that it is conducting an investigation of the Company relating to Articles 101 and/or 102 of the Treaty on the Functioning of the European Union (TFEU).
+On July 16, 2015, the Commission announced that it had initiated formal proceedings in this matter.
+The Commission is investigating "alleged payments, rebates and/or other consideration granted by Qualcomm Incorporated or any of its affiliates and/or subsidiaries (Qualcomm) to smartphone and/or tablet manufacturers which are conditional upon the exclusive or quasi-exclusive use or purchase of Qualcomm products, in particular baseband chipsets, by the respective manufacturer(s)."
+The initiation of proceedings merely means that the Commission will deal with the case as a matter of priority.
 If a violation is found, a broad range of remedies is potentially available to the Commission, including imposing a fine and/or injunctive relief prohibiting or restricting certain business practices.
-Given that this investigation is in its early stages, it is difficult to predict the outcome or what remedies, if any, may be imposed by the Commission.
-The Company continues to cooperate with the Commission as it conducts its investigation.
+It is difficult to predict the outcome of this matter or what remedies, if any, may be imposed by the Commission.
+The Company believes that none of the business practices under investigation are in breach of the EU competition rules and will continue to cooperate with the Commission.